(1) If an occupational pension scheme does not include a maternity equality rule, it is to be treated as including one.

-(4) If a term confers a relevant discretion capable of being exercised so that time when she is on maternity leave is
+(4) If a term confers a relevant discretion capable of being exercised so that

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Take a free trial

 CodicilsCodicils may be used for making any alteration in a Will such as to alter the executors or make changes in legacies, whether by addition or deletion but that is by no means their only use.
 As a general rule, substantial changes are best achieved by means of a new Will and codicils are more

 Liquidated damages in construction contractsThis Practice Note explains what liquidated and ascertained damages (LADs/LDs) are and their purpose in a building contract.
 It considers the difference between liquidated damages and general (or unliquidated) damages and looks at the enforceability of